WordPress Review 2026: Is This Popular Platform the Best for Small Businesses?

 Ecommerce tools

-Some of WordPress’ features are available only after you verify your email address.
-This isn’t unusual, but the problem we encountered was that the email verification took over 24 hours to come through.
+Some WordPress features are available only after you verify your email address.
+This isn’t unusual, but the problem was that the email verification took over 24 hours to complete.
 WordPress notifications are notorious for being flagged as spam, which is annoying but unavoidable.

-Once verified, we could see that the ecommerce features are all run by a WooCommerce plugin.
-WooCommerce is a plugin built for WordPress that has all the capabilities of any major ecommerce platform.
-You’ll be able to sell products, set up subscriptions, take payment for services, create a booking system, and so much more.
-However, only paid subscribers can access WooCommerce features.
+Once verified, we found that all the ecommerce features are powered by a WooCommerce plugin.
+WooCommerce is a WordPress plugin that offers all the capabilities of a major ecommerce platform.

 Premium WordPress plans can access WooCommerce plugins